History of Suresnes: 1910s

 In 1910, Suresnes was hit by the flooding of the Seine, with the river invading the quays and low-lying areas as far south as Place Eugène-Sue, north of Rue de Verdun and central Rue des Bourets.
-Historically built on a sandy plateau inaccessible to flooding, the majority of the city escapes flooding.
+Historically, built on a sandy plateau that is inaccessible to flooding, the majority of the city escapes flooding.
 However, flooded streets meant that residents had to travel by boat or on temporary footbridges alongside their homes.
 The Suresnes bridge remained accessible at both ends.
-After the floods had subsided, the devastated buildings had to be restored and the unemployed helped, thanks to 143,193 francs collected from the State, the Prefecture, companies, and the town of Keighley.
+After the floods had subsided, the devastated buildings had to be restored, and the unemployed helped, thanks to 143,193 francs collected from the State, the Prefecture, companies, and the town of Keighley.
 Subsequently, a new development plan for the Seine enabled the construction of the new sluice dam.
 Le Journal wrote: "In Suresnes, the water rose overnight by 40 cm, invading houses on the quay up to the second floor and causing further devastation in the interior of the commune.
 In Puteaux, five new factories closed their doors.
 The number of unemployed is rising daily."
 Le Matin added: "50 engineer soldiers garrisoned at Mont Valérien, mounted on bachots (boats) from the lakes of the Bois de Boulogne, rescued the inhabitants through the windows, who were transported to hotels in Suresnes.
 Canal automobiles (motorized boats) crisscrossed the river, helping to supply supplies."

 When the Entente Cordiale was signed, Mayor Alphonse Huillard proposed twinning Suresnes and Puteaux with the industrial town of Keighley, which his English wife knew.
 Exchange trips were organized with workers and shopkeepers.
-In October 1909, Suresnes renamed the part of rue de Penthièvre within its territory after the British town (where the entente cordiale committee was based and where Huillard lived); today it is Avenue Georges-Pompidou.
-In June 1911, the English mayor came to Suresnes and offered a silver cup in thanks for the welcome.
+In October 1909, Suresnes renamed the part of rue de Penthièvre within its territory after the British town (where the Entente Cordiale Committee was based and where Huillard lived); today it is Avenue Georges-Pompidou.
+In June 1911, the English mayor visited Suresnes and presented a silver cup in thanks for the welcome.
 This twinning, perhaps the first in Franco-English history, came to an end with the outbreak of the First World War.

 Left: Charles Péguy.
 Right: Jean Jaurès.
 The two friends enjoyed walking from Paris to Suresnes, where the writer had his printing house.